githubuser0xFFFF/URSim_Install_Guides/README.md

 # URsim 5.10 Installation Guide for Ubuntu 18.04

-The intention of this repository is to describe the installation of different URSim versions on different Ubuntu versions.
-Currently this document describes how to have **URSim 5.10** running in **Ubuntu 18.04.** The VM that comes from Universal Robots is an 32-bit Lubuntu 14.04.
+Currently this document describes how to install **URSim 5.10** in **Ubuntu 18.04.**

-If you have futher additions or an installation guide for a newer Ubuntu version, feel free to create a pull request.
+If you have futher additions, feel free to create a pull request.

 ## Install Ubuntu 18.04